Andy2244/subby/README.md

 - allows filtering via track name words *(signs, sdh....)* to improve matching
 - can setup multiple directory paths to operate on
   - can directly work on network paths
-- can operate in multiple audio/subtitle modes ('default', 'forced', 'disable', 'enable')
+- can operate in multiple audio/subtitle modes ('default', 'forced', 'disable', 'enable', 'forced_clean')

 ### Note on mkv Flags and operation modes: *settings.rb (AUDIO_MODE, SUBTITLE_MODE)*
-- `'default'` = "many" players will pick 'default' flagged tracks by default, if there are no other user settings in place that overrides this
+- `'default'` = "many" players will pick 'default' flagged tracks by default, if there are no other user settings in place that overrides this.
+Ensures only one track per type has the default flag.
-- `'forced'`  = nearly all players will honor 'forced' subtitles tracks, while some may also favor 'forced' audio tracks
+- `'forced'`  = nearly all players will honor 'forced' subtitles tracks, while some may also favor 'forced' audio tracks.
+Ensures only one track per type has the forced flag.
 - `'disable'` = disables the track, making it "invisible" to some players *(LAV filters work)* Note: The track is still there, just hidden!
 - `'enable'`  = re/enables all tracks, used to revert 'disable' changes
+- `'forced_clean'` = (subtitle only) clears ALL forced flags from subtitle tracks, useful to strip incorrect forced flags.
+Cannot be combined with 'forced'.

 ## Recommendations
 - `AUDIO_MODE = ['default']` This is a good starting point for audio tracks, see if you player correctly picks the new set default track